marybeshaw/storybook-issue-15223/README.md

 Issue: [preview > decorators causes: "Rendered more hooks than during the previous render."
 #15223](https://github.com/storybookjs/storybook/issues/15223)

-The problem happens when a set of timers exist with components with hooks as decoratora, so I created a simpler situation that my team has run into.
+The problem happens when a set of timers exist with components with hooks as decorators, so I created a simpler situation that my team has run into.
 All of the code to reproduce is in `.storybook/preview.js`.

 <a  href="https://stackblitz.com/github/storybookjs/sandboxes/tree/next/cra/default-js/after-storybook?preset=node=">